[Kagamiishi Town, Fukushima Prefecture] Visit the corn maze and rice field art at Iwase Farm, famous for its farm mornings!

 A unique ranch experience

-There are plenty of experiences that can only be had at a farm, such as making your own butter and harvesting fresh vegetables and fruits!
+There are plenty of farm-only experiences to enjoy, such as butter making workshops and harvesting fresh vegetables and fruits!

 • Experience: 300 yen